-When we stretch a muscle, the end goal is to lengthen it, so it provides less resistance as we use it.
+When we stretch a muscle, the end goal is to lengthen it, so it provides less resistance and full range of movement of the joint as we use it.
 This, in turn, means less chance of stiffness after working out.

 The problem, sadly, is that most standard stretches aren’t as effective as they need to be.
 Runners will stretch thoroughly, only for their muscles to revert back to shortened soon after.

 You need a stretching exercise that gives you lasting results, especially in the beginning when your muscles are adapting.
 And there’s nothing better for a runner stretching than Pilates.

 Pilates for runners exercises use a two-way stretch, starting from a strong center.
 This makes them both effective and difficult to master in the beginning.
 This is like an exercise unto itself, but the results will set you on a path towards more effective running.
 And with the stamina you’ll build with improved stretching, you’ll be more than ready to go running far more often.

 Let’s take a look at fifteen of our favorite Pilates for runners exercises for people of all ages to put you on the path to better running through Pilates.